Tactical Decision Making for Autonomous Trucks by Deep Reinforcement Learning with Total Cost of Operation Based Reward: Introduction

+This work is an extension of our previous work \cite{10386803} wherein we additionally, (i) investigate training of RL agent with the complex TCOP based reward function consisting of realistic costs and revenue values with and without normalization (ii) extend our RL framework by incorporating curriculum learning techniques \cite{bengio2009curriculum, narvekar2020curriculum} and compare the results with the non-curriculum learning approach.
 All our results are obtained using Simulation of Urban Mobility (SUMO) \cite{SUMO2018}, which is a widely used simulation platform for the conceptual development of autonomous vehicles.
 The tailored RL environment based on SUMO that we developed for heavy vehicle combination driving in highway traffic is provided as open access, which offers a great open source framework for investigating various RL methods in complex settings.\footnote{Source Code: \url{https://github.com/deepthi-pathare/Autonomous-truck-sumo-gym-env}}